myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 Cayenne works with any sensor that is connected to an Arduino.
 We’ve created <a href="https://github.com/myDevicesIoT/CayenneArduinoSamples" target="_blank">sketch files</a> for the various temperature, luminosity, pressure, proximity, motion and generic sensor models.

-**EXAMPLE:** Let’s add TMP36 Temperature Sensor to see how easy it is.
+**EXAMPLE:** Let’s add a TMP36 Temperature Sensor to see how easy it is.

 Connect the TMP36 Temperature Sensor as shown here.
 [View TMP36 tutorial](#supported-hardware-sensors-wiring-tutorials-temperature-tmp36-arduino-tutorial)